jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 set of specifications for enterprise systems (For example: SBSA, SBBR, etc.), so that implementers can verify if these behaviours have been interpreted correctly.

-ACS image contains two partitions.
-BOOT partition and RESULT partition.
+The ACS image contains a BOOT partition.
 Following test suites and bootable applications are under BOOT partition:

  * SCT